Certified Rolfer® Course

 - exploring the deeper motivation of your client, working with them to identify what has been achieved over the course of the ‘Ten Series’, and what remains unresolved

 - finding closure to enable new beginnings

-This module ends with an final interview.
+This module ends with an final interview and the certification.